MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 - The user's cursor is automatically focused in the search input field

 User Story 2:
-As a user, I want to type search queries into the command palette, so that I can find specific elements on the web page quickly.
+As a user, I want to type search queries into the command palette, so that I can find interactive elements like buttons, input fields, links on the web page quickly.

 Acceptance Criteria:
 - The command palette accepts text input